Neo23x0/Fnord/README.md

 ## Status

 [Experimental] Fnord was created a few days ago and I have tested it with a handful of samples.
 My guess is that I'll adjust the defaults in the coming weeks and add some more keywords, filters, scoring options.

+## Improve the Results

+If you've found obfuscated code in a sample, use a hex editor to extract the obfuscated section of the sample and save to a new file.
+Use that new file for the analysis.

+Play with the flags `-m`, `--yara-strings` and `-e`.

+Please send me samples that produce weak YARA rules that could be better.

 ## Usage